 The worst thing about waking up with red, bloodshot eyes isn't the fact that they instantly make you look sick and/or hungover.
 It's that usually they're accompanied by itching (if it's allergies or irritation) or a headache (if you maybe had too much wine the night before).

-Apply a Warm Sock Compress
+Apply a Cold Compress

-Take Breaks from Wearing Makeup
+Take Breaks From Wearing Makeup

 Unfortunately, according to Iwach, your makeup could be causing your red eyes.
 And he doesn't just mean makeup like eyeliner and mascara.
 Even your face powder could be a culprit.
-Try weaning yourself off of different products one at a time for several days and take note of the state of your eyes to pinpoint what's bothering you.
+Try weaning yourself off different products one at a time for several days and take note of the state of your eyes to pinpoint what's bothering you.

 Wear Sunglasses When You're Outside

+Taking preventative measures, while not a treatment per se, is just as important (if not more so) when it comes to proper eye care.
 This feels intuitive, but some people don't love the look of sunglasses, so they grin and bear it without paying attention to the damage the sun might be causing.
 If you're dealing with red eyes, it's time to let that notion go.

 Use Artificial Tears

-The most obvious—and probably least time-consuming—option is to use artificial tears (aka, eyedrops).
+The most obvious—and probably least time-consuming—option is to use artificial tears (aka eye drops).
 Iwach calls them the safest, simplest solution for irritated eyes because they can help flush irritants out and combat dryness.